neosoonhua/machine-learning-model-to-assign-a-gender-to-first-names/README.md

 ## Evaluation

-To determine the gender of names which have not been used to train the model, run the following command (in Anaconda Prompt) and hit "Enter":
+To determine the gender of names which have not been used to train the model, type the following command (in Anaconda Prompt) and hit "Enter":

 ```
 python evaluate.py